 1. How long does it take to process an Australia spouse visa from Bangladesh?

-Processing time varies but usually takes 12-24 months for temporary visas and up to 2 years for permanent visas.
+Processing time varies for Bangladeshi applicant but usually takes 12-24 months for temporary visas and up to 2 years for permanent visas.

 2. Can I work in Australia with a spouse visa?